williamrhancock/Pedantic2/docs/LLM_WORKFLOW_GENERATION_GUIDE.md

 - [ ] All connections reference valid node IDs
 - [ ] Connection path exists from start to end
 - [ ] ForEach nodes have valid `items_key` or receive array input
+- [ ] Every ForEach loop has a corresponding EndLoop node
 - [ ] Template placeholders reference existing fields
 - [ ] Python code has `def run(input):` function
 - [ ] TypeScript code has `async function run(input: any): Promise<any>` function